auth0/lock/README.md

 - **forceJSONP {Boolean}**: Force JSONP requests for all requests to Auth0.
 This setup is useful when no CORS allowed.
 Defaults to `false`.
 - **responseType {String}**:  Should be set to `"token"` for Single Page Applications, and `"code"` otherwise.
 Defaults to `"code"` when `callbackURL` is provided, and to `"token"` otherwise.
 - **usernameStyle {String}**: TODO.

+#### Social options

+- **connections {Array}**: List of social providers that will be available to perform the authentication.
+Most of the time you will specify a provider with the connection name, e.g. `facebook`.
+When the connection's `name` and `strategy` don't match, you'll need to provide an object with those properties, e.g. `{name: "my-connection", strategy: "facebook"}`.
+This option doesn't have a default value and must be specified when opening the Lock with a method that provides social authentication.

+#### Database options

+- **usernameStyle {String}**: Determines what will be used to identify the user.
+Possible values are `"username"` and `"email"`.
+Defaults to `"email"`.
+- **connection {String}**: Name of the database connection that will be used to authenticate the user.
+This option doesn't have a default value and must be specified when opening the Lock with a method that provides database authentication.
+- **loginAfterSignUp {String}**: Determines whether or not the user will be automatically signed in after a successful sign up.
+Defaults to `true`.

 #### Other options